RD-0911/RD-0911/README.md

 ## 👨‍💻 About Me

-I am a Computer Systems Engineering student focused on web development.
+I am a student of **Computer Systems Engineering (Ingeniería en Sistemas Computacionales)** focused on web development.
 I enjoy building web applications, managing databases, and developing backend systems.

 ---